Bargo727/DIU/README.md

 #Ultradian.m contains code encoding the full Ultradian glucose-insulin model.
 It must be called using ode23 in other MATLAB scripts.

 #EUltradian1.m contains code that produces the figures seen Figure 3 of the manuscript.

+#EUltradianLya.m contains code that produces the figures seen in Figures 4 and 5 of the manuscript.